Discover in this webinar why 2 Steps is disrupting synthetic monitoring for Citrix.

 So the very first question is, could you monitor VDIs or Citrix virtual desktops as well?
 Because I think the question came because we showed how 2 Steps could build test cases on virtual labs.
 But could we do the same with virtual desktops as well?

 Yeah, the answer is absolutely we can do virtual desktops as well.
 In fact, 2 Steps can monitor any system or application whereby you can get the screen fed into it.
-It can zoom Citrix virtual apps and desktops, VNC, Windows IDP, or any Linux loading program, as well as iOS and Android.
+It can zoom Citrix virtual apps and desktops, VNC, Windows IDP, or any Linux loading program, as well as Android.
 It's quite easy to adapt other systems to fit in there as well.
 But yes, straight out the box, we can do both forms of Citrix application and virtual desktop.

 And does it matter if Citrix is hosted on premises or they are hybrid, using some of the public, some of the resources on the public cloud?
 Does it really matter where the Citrix infrastructure is deployed?